Ashwain1502/Category-Tags-Frontend/README.md

 # Category-Tags-Frontend

-A Frontend design for showing items online fetched from api using HTML, CSS, and Javascript.
+A Frontend design for showing items online fetched from API using HTML, CSS, and Javascript.

 ## Steps to run the code:
 1. **Clone or Download:**
    - If using Git, clone the repository using the following command:
      ```